dcarrill-code/holbertonschool-low_level_programming/README.md

-This README explains the proyect
+This README explains the proyect.